decentraland/old-documentation/_posts/development-guide/2018-02-15-entities-components.md

 [DIAGRAM : invisible ENTITIY W children]

-## Set a component on an entity
+## Add a component to an entity

-Set a component on an entity for its values to affect the entity.
+Add a component to an entity for its values to affect the entity.

-You can create a new component and set it in a same expression, as shown below:
+You can create a new component and set it in one single expression, as shown below:

 ```ts
 cube = new Entity()